edadkins-google/acm-multi-repo-kustomize-sample/README.md

 ### Test policy contracts

-The `policy-example` contains two manifests (`out-of-policy.yaml` and `in-policy.yaml`), execute the following and verify in the Workloads section of the GKE dashboard that the Pod violates a policy constraint.
+The `policy-example` directory contains two manifests (`out-of-policy.yaml` and `in-policy.yaml`), execute the following and verify in the Workloads section of the GKE dashboard that the Pod violates a policy constraint.

 ```
 $ kubectl apply -f out-of-policy.yaml